xuwei-k/sbt-assembly/README.md

 }
 ```

 By the way, the first case pattern in the above using `PathList(...)` is how you can pick `javax/servlet/*` from the first jar.
-If the default `MergeStrategy.deduplicate` is not working for you that likely means you have multiple versions of some library is being pulled by your dependency.
-The real solution is to fix that dependency tree.
+If the default `MergeStrategy.deduplicate` is not working for you, that likely means you have multiple versions of some library pulled by your dependency graph.
+The real solution is to fix that dependency graph.
 You can work around it by `MergeStrategy.first` but don't be surprised when you see `ClassNotFoundException`.

 Here is the default: